SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 All dead because I'd chosen life over honor.

-When we reached the mesa camp, a white officer was waiting.
-I'd never seen him before—he must have stayed up here during the attack.
-He looked older than the others.
-The lines in his face were deep.
-His eyes tired.

-He came over as they lifted me down from the horse.
-Looked at me for a long moment.

-"It's done," he said quietly in English.
-More to himself than to me.

-I said nothing.
-Had no words left.

-Through the scouts, he told me: I would come with him.
-He would take responsibility for me.
-See me cared for.
-Educated.
-Given a chance.

-A chance.
-At what?
-At forgetting?
-At becoming someone else?

-At living with what I'd done?

-I didn't answer.
-Just stood there, hollow and empty, while he made arrangements through the scouts.

-As the sun set that day—December 28, 1872—painting the sky in colors Grandmother would have loved, I looked back toward the canyon one last time.
+As the sun set that day, December 28, 1872, painting the sky in colors Grandmother would have loved, I looked back toward the canyon one last time.

 The canyon was just a dark line on the horizon.
 You wouldn't know anything terrible had happened there.
 Wouldn't know the world had ended in stone and gunfire and falling rocks.